k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

    ![](images/web/03_ai_done.png)

-   The AI Assistant's explanations of how the SQL command was created can be viewed by clicking the question mark icon that then appears above the SQL Editor.
+   The AI Assistant's explanations of how the SQL statement was created can be viewed by clicking the question mark icon that then appears above the SQL Editor.